Fody/ConfigureAwait/readme.md

 ## How to use it

-By default, `ConfigureAwait.Fody` doesn't change any of your code.
-You have to explicitly set a configure await value at the assembly, class, or method level.
+By default, `ConfigureAwait.Fody` doesn't change any code.
+Set a configure await value at the assembly, class, or method level.

  * `[assembly: Fody.ConfigureAwait(false)]` - Assembly level
  * `[Fody.ConfigureAwait(false)]` - Class or method level